 Upon satisfactory completion of the program, students are eligible to sit for National Certification Examinations through AAMA and AMT organizations.
 Successful exam candidates will be awarded the CMA or RMA credentials.

-The Medical Assisting Program at Capital Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org).
-Upon the recommendation of the Medical Assisting Education Review Board (MAERB), the program has been placed on Probationary Accreditation as of July 21, 2016.
+Upon the recommendation of the Medical Assisting Review Board (www.maerb.org) , the Medical Assisting Program at Capital Community College is accredited by the Commission on Accreditation of Allied Health Education Programs (www.caahep.org) until the Spring of 2024.

 - Understand the role and responsibilities of the medical assistant